 As shown in Fig.~\ref{fig:quench}(a), the initial step in density will broaden diffusively over a length $\ell_D$ so that the instantaneous current density near the origin at time $t$ will scale as $J \sim \delta/\ell_D$.
-Defining the reduced density matrix at time $t$ over the region between $\pm x$ as $\rho(x,t)$, the entropy deviation from local equilibrium is \be \Delta S(x,t) \equiv S[\rho_{\rm LE}(x,t)] - S[\rho(x,t)]. \ee From our analysis of the boundary driven system, we then have the result that for times much less than $\tau_{\rm in}$ the entropy deviation for $x = \ell_D$ will scale as \be \Delta S(\ell_D,t) \sim \delta^2 \ell_D,~t \ll \tau_{\rm in}. \ee Thus, we expect the system exhibits volume law deviations from local equilibrium on this length scale.
-On the other hand, for times much longer than $\tau_{\rm in}$ but short compared to the Thouless time, the situation is analogous to phase III of the boundary driven system, so we will have only area-law deviations from local equilibrium, Fig.~\ref{fig:quench}(b).
+Defining the reduced density matrix at time $t$ over the region between $\pm x$ as $\rho(x,t)$, the entropy deviation from local equilibrium is \be \Delta S(x,t) \equiv S[\rho_{\rm LE}(x,t)] - S[\rho(x,t)]. \ee From our analysis of the boundary-driven system, we then have the result that for times much less than $\tau_{\rm in}$, the entropy deviation for $x = \ell_D$ will scale as \be \Delta S(\ell_D,t) \sim \delta^2 \ell_D,~t \ll \tau_{\rm in}. \ee Thus, we expect the system exhibits volume-law deviations from local equilibrium on this length scale.
+On the other hand, for times much longer than $\tau_{\rm in}$ but short compared to the Thouless time, the situation is analogous to phase III of the boundary-driven system, so we only have area-law deviations from local equilibrium, Fig.~\ref{fig:quench}(b).

-From this picture we can also develop some intuitive understanding for the finite size scaling that sets the crossover with increasing $p_2$ from phase II to phase III for the NEAS of the boundary driven system.
+From this picture, we can also develop some intuitive understanding for the finite-size scaling that sets the crossover with increasing $p_2$ from phase II to phase III for the NEAS of the boundary-driven system.
 In this case, the Thouless time $\tau_{\rm Th} = L^2/D$ imposes a cutoff on the time dynamics, which suggests that the crossover occurs precisely when $\tau_{\rm Th} \sim \tau_{\rm in}$.
-This implies the crossover function for the NEAS density matrices starting from phase II will be a universal function of $p_2 L^2$ in the scaling limit.
+This observation implies that the crossover function for the NEAS density matrices starting from phase II will be a universal function of $p_2 L^2$ in the scaling limit.
 This scaling is directly verified in Sec.~\ref{sec:crossovers}.